sijingzhangzsj0604/docs/docs/cloud/concepts/ssl.md

 How API7 Cloud Uses SSL
 -----------------------

-In API7 Cloud, [Applications](./application.md) use SSL objects, but the binding relationship is not explicit.
+In API7 Cloud, [Service](./service.md) use SSL objects, but the binding relationship is not explicit.
 It relies on the [TLS Server Name Indication]( https://en.wikipedia.org/wiki/Server_Name_Indication) to choose the most matched SSL object.
-So if you want to use an SSL object for an Application, please make sure the Application host is in the certificate's SAN list.
+So if you want to use an SSL object for an Service, please make sure the Service host is in the certificate's SAN list.

-> Q: What if I have multiple SSL objects for the same Application
+> Q: What if I have multiple SSL objects for the same Service
 > since their SAN lists are interlaced?
 >
 > A: In such a case, it depends on the strategy of the gateway instance (Apache APISIX)